 We have low level hand washing at all our animal walkthroughs.

 The soft play area in the Great Barn contains a sensory area within the toddler section.

 All our signs are easy to read, well maintained and plentiful.

 Maximum age 13.
 Socks must be on, shoes must be off.
 Participants must be supervised by an adult at all times whilst using the zorbs, on a one adult to one child ratio.
 Participants remain the responsibility of the accompanying adult at all times.

 Gripped Net Park

 Available to everyone aged 4 and above.
 For children aged between 4 and 6, adult supervision is required.
 Suitable footwear must also be worn: closed toe with secure back straps.
 Trainers are ideal, flip flops most definitely not!

-Available to everyone aged 7 and above.
-Minimum height 1.3m.
-Maximum weight 135kg.
+Available to everyone above the height of 1.4m.
+Maximum weight 120kg.
+Under 15s require a ticket-holding adult to participate with them.
 Participants must wear comfortable, moveable clothing and closed-toe shoes.
 No skirts permitted.
 Long hair must be tied back.
 No loose belongings or valuables allowed.

-Available to everyone aged 7 and above.
-Minimum height 1.4m.
+Available to everyone above the height of 1.4m.
 Maximum weight 120kg.
+Participants under the age of 15 require an adult to supervise them whilst on the activity.
+1 adult can supervise up to 4 children on the Speed Slides.
+This supervising adult does not require a ticket unless they also wish to participate.
 Participants must wear comfortable, moveable clothing and closed-toe shoes.
 No skirts permitted.
 Long hair must be tied back.
 No loose belongings or valuables allowed.

 All Gripped activities are not suitable for non-ambulant guests.
 All guests must be able to walk unaided in order to experience Gripped.
 Otherwise, disabled guests must have a minimum of 1 helper and a maximum of 3 helpers with them.